 How Does Alzheimer’s Disease Develop?

-Alzheimer’s is a progressive disease, meaning that it will get worse, or have a greater impact on health, over time.
-In early stages, memory loss may be minor, or not a primary symptom.
+Alzheimer’s is a progressive disease, meaning that it will get worse or have a greater impact on health over time.
+In the early stages, memory loss may be minor or not a primary symptom.
 In later stages, memory loss is significant and impacts an individual’s ability to concentrate, complete tasks, recognize others, and keep track of life events.

-Alzheimer’s care can be provided within the home by a team of homecare professionals.
-Senior Homecare by Angels Hamilton offers trained and experienced caregivers who specialize in providing care for seniors with dementia and Alzheimer's, who know how to work specifically with clients who have these diseases.
+Alzheimer’s services can be provided within the home by a team of home care professionals.
+Senior Home Care by Angels Hamilton offers trained and experienced caregivers who specialize in providing care for seniors with dementia and Alzheimer's, and who know how to work specifically with clients who have these diseases.

 Learn More Today

-To learn more about how a homecare professional at Senior Homecare by Angels Hamilton can create a custom care plan for your family, contact us today at 289-768-9435.
+To learn more about how a home care professional at Senior Home Care by Angels Hamilton can create a custom care plan for your family, contact us today by clicking one of the buttons below.